Shopify/polaris/src/components/Autocomplete/README.md

 ### Autocomplete with loading

-Use to indicate loading state to merchants while option data is being requested.
+Use to indicate loading state to merchants while option data is processing.

 ```jsx
 class AutocompleteExample extends React.Component {